This is the SEND Information Report for Corinthian Community Primary School:

 At Corinthian Community Primary school we value and are committed to working together with all members of our school community.
 Our School Policy and local offer has been produced with pupils, parents/carers, governors, and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
 The best people to contact this year are:

-Alternatively, if you think your child may have a SEN please speak to their Class Teacher in the first instance.
+Alternatively, if you think your child may have a Special Educational Need or Disability please speak to their Class Teacher in the first instance.

-In September 2016, 16.5% of the pupils on roll are on the SEND register.
-15.8% of pupils on roll are supported at the SEN support level and 0.7% have an Education, Health and Care Plan (EHC).
+In November 2019, 21.5% of the pupils on roll are on the SEND register.
+19.9% of pupils on roll are supported at the SEND support level and 1.6% have an Education, Health and Care Plan (EHC).

 Children, Parents/ carers and their teaching support staff will be directly involved in reviewing progress.
 This review can be built into the intervention itself, or it can be a meeting held at least once a term, where we will discuss progress and next steps.
 If a learner has an Education Health and Care Plan (EHC plan), the same termly review conversations take place, but the EHC plan will also be reviewed annually.